ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

   * `platforms`
   * `software tools`
   * `hardware`
+  - [ ] The method section references the GitHub repository that contains the implementation of the project's computational artifact(s)
+  - [ ] The method section gives examples of the input and output of the project's computational artifact(s) and, when appropriate, explains how to run the computational artifact

 **Experimental Results Section Requirements**
   - [ ] The experimental results section includes a description of experiments